 Dar Filettaro a Santa Barbara

 Dar Filettaro (a Roman institution), has been in business since the 50s; famous for their filetti di baccalà, or fried codfish fillets, a typical Roman street food.
-During the “aperitivo,” or happy hour, you can often see a line out the door of hungry Romans waiting to get there hands on these crispy fillets.
-At this stop, you’ll make your way to a table in the back of this little hole-in-the-wall trattoria for a freshly made filetto di baccalà.
+During the “aperitivo,” or happy hour, you can often see a line out the door of hungry Romans.
+At this stop, you’ll make your way to a table in the back of this little hole-in-the-wall trattoria.
 Here your delicious fish will be paired with a glass of local white wine.

 Located in the heart of Rome, La Renella is known for its ancient wood-burning oven (active since 1870) used to prepare all of its pizza with traditional methods and the freshest ingredients in order to offer its customers great pizza.
 One of the oldest “forni” or bakeries in Rome, here, you’ll sample a fresh-out-of-the-oven pizza margherita (the original and traditional Italian pizza flavor) “al taglio,” or by the slice.
 Yum!